ICMP ping

 seconds

-Timeout to remove automatically registered ICMP target if server stops requesting metrics for that target.
+Timeout to remove an automatically registered ICMP target if the server stops requesting metrics for that target.

 86400